thinkle/gourmet/CODING.md

     python setup.py build_i18n -m

-Afterwards, you can just launch bin/gourmet from the source directory to test the program and see how changes to the source code affect it.
+Afterwards, you can just launch `bin/gourmet` from the source directory to test the program and see how changes to the source code affect it.

 Style
 =====
 The style used in Gourmet can be rather varied.
-However, new code should adhere to style guidelines old code should be updated to meet them.
+However, new code should adhere to style guidelines, and old code should be updated to meet them.
 Generally, we try to follow the python style guidelines set out by Mr. Guido Van Russom, as formalized by
 [PEP 8](http://www.python.org/dev/peps/pep-0008/).